 A disorder of platelet GP Ib, mimicking type IIB von Willebrand diseas, has also been described.
 In this condition, increased affinity for von Willebrand protein in the resting stage leads to the deletion of plasma von Willebrand protein.
 This disease is called pseudo von Willebrand disease or platelet-type von Willebrand disease.

-Type III von Willebrand disease is a severe form of von Willebrand disease that is characterized by very low levels of vWf and clinical features similar to hemophilia A, but with autosomal recessive inheritance.
+Type III von Willebrand disease is a severe form that is characterized by very low levels of vWf and clinical features similar to hemophilia A, but with autosomal recessive inheritance.
 This condition results from a homozygous state or double heterozygosity.

 Bernard-Soulier syndrome results from a deficiency of platelet glycoprotein protein Ib, which mediates the initial interaction of platelets with the subendothelial components via the von Willebrand protein.
 It is a rare but severe bleeding disorder.
 Platelets do not aggregate to ristocetin.
 The platelet count is low, but, characteristically, the platelets are large, often the size of red blood cells, and may be missed on complete blood counts because most automatic counters do not count them as platelets.